Rachel M. Gillum, Ph. D.

 About Rachel M. Gillum, Ph.D.

-Rachel is currently Head of Global Policy in Salesforce’s Office of Ethical & Humane Use of Technology where she and her team work to ensure Salesforce technologies, including AI, are not used for harm and uphold basic human rights.
-Reporting directly to the Chief Ethical & Humane Use Officer, Rachel developed the Salesforce’s Ethical Use policy practice, defining and executing on the strategic vision while building out her global team.
-During her tenure, Rachel has established the company’s key policy guardrails to prevent Salesforce technologies from contributing to adverse human rights impacts, and has scaled policy operations across Salesforce’s suite of acquisitions and product offerings globally.
+Dr. Rachel Gillum is currently Vice President of Ethical & Humane Use of Technology at Salesforce where she and her team work to ensure Salesforce technologies, including AI, uphold basic human rights and are not used for harm.
+Reporting directly to the Chief Ethical & Humane Use Officer, Rachel established the Salesforce’s Ethical Use policy practice, defining and executing on the strategic vision while building out her global team.
+During her tenure, Rachel has established the company’s key policy guardrails and has scaled policy operations across Salesforce’s suite of acquisitions and product offerings globally.
+Her team’s work includes the development of the company’s policies and guardrails of Salesforce’s suite of generative AI tools, EinsteinGPT

-Rachel manages Salesforce's Ethical Use Advisory Council— a group that includes international experts from organizations such as the United Nations, Freedom House, academic institutions and more.
-Rachel is also an original member of the the Salesforce Racial Equality & Justice Taskforce Policy Committee where she and her colleagues develop principled stances for Salesforce’s government affairs team in support of racial justice and equality legislative efforts in the United States.
+Rachel manages Salesforce's Ethical Use Advisory Council— a group that includes international experts from organizations such as the United Nations, Freedom House, academic institutions and more — which helps guide the responsible development of Salesforce’s products and use policies.